-With the unemployment rate at an all-time low, you may find it easier to hire people who are currently not employed full-time but could use the extra cash they can get working for you.
+Since a seasonal employee only works for a few months at a time, you may find it easier to hire people who are currently not employed full-time, but could use the extra cash they can get working for you.
 Consider reaching out to the following groups:

 - High school and college students, especially those studying in a field related to your industry

 - Professionals who work jobs at different hours than the times you’d need them (like bartenders for when you need to hire for day work)

 When posting job openings, try to tap into your own network as much as possible.
 Leverage your social media profiles (both personal and company) to spread the word that you are hiring.
 Some job postings require payment, so to minimize costs, it helps to tap into your own network first.

 How Do I Attract and Retain High-Quality Seasonal Employees?

 According to the April 2018 Jobs Report by the National Federation of Independent Business, the top issue small business owners faced was finding qualified workers to fill job openings.
 While offering competitive pay and benefits is a great place to start to attract and retain quality employees (part-time or not), you may find it hard to compete on pay and benefits with large companies.
 Concentrate on making your business well-known as a great place to work by keeping your current staff happy and encouraging them to leave reviews on job posting sites.

 When deciding when to start actively recruiting for seasonal roles, keep in mind that it may take longer than you expect to find the right candidate.
 Use last year’s hiring process as a benchmark if possible, but if you haven’t done much hiring before, a good rule of thumb is to expect it to take about three weeks to fill a part-time position.
 However, keep in mind that the amount of time it takes to fill a role can differ widely by industry (you can see a full breakdown here).